PoKai-H/POMOBA/README.md

 # Setting Up:

- 1. Install Godot
- 2. Pull the latest changes
+ 1. Pull the latest changes
- 3. Create a Python virtual environment of your choice
+ 2. Create a Python virtual environment of your choice
- 4. Run this command inside the environment: pip install -r rl_requirements.txt
+ 3. Run this command inside the environment: pip install -r rl_requirements.txt
- 5. Activate vitrual environment: source <venv>/bin/activate
+ 4. Activate vitrual environment: source <venv>/bin/activate

 ## 1. Instructions to run with RL Agents:

-### 1.1 Open Godot
-### 1.2 In the main scene click the sync node and set the "Control Mode" to "Training".
-### 1.3 Open a terminal in the root directory of this repository

-### 1.4 Train PPO Checkpoints

 Run these from the project root.
+The godot executable works on MacOS and Windows.

 ### Observation-only baselines